CodeMaster7000/Stand-Up-Desktop-Notifier/README.md

 # Stand Up Desktop Notifier

-A Python program to remind the user to stand up at an interval of their choice.
+A Python program to remind the user to stand up at an interval of their choice, by  creating a Desktop notification.